Do you like the look of wooden shower walls, ceiling, subfloor, sink, washbasin, or bathtub in your bathroom?

 The Bottom Line

-There’s no need to shy away from using wood in your bathroom just because water is present; with the suitable waterproofing method, you can have rustic elements throughout the room.
+There’s no need to shy away from using wood in your bathroom just because water is present; with suitable waterproofing methods, you can still have rustic elements throughout the room.

 Share the post "How to Treat Wood for a Shower?"